 Test 6: Buoy Integration Test 1 – Mid February

 The homing transponder and cameras will be bolted to the buoy system during a normally scheduled test in calm weather.
 The AUV will perform homing maneuvers with an offset to minimize crashing into the buoy, cable or winged plate.

+Control Algorithm and Code: Change code to home at a fixed depth rather than a fixed altitude.
+Add new code to detect unacceptable vertical dock motion, and go around if necessary.
+Given a DAT elevation accuracy of 2 degrees, the vehicle will have to be within 30 meters to detect 1 m of vertical motion.
+Consider what can be done on the buoy to reduce dock motion during final approach, e.g. actuate PTO to minimize vertical motion of dock and possibly control AUV to also minimize vertical motions.
+The vehicle will

 Test 7: Docking Test 1 – Mid May